zodbot/llm_finetuning/Readme.md

-# GPT-2 Fine-tuning for Sentiment Classification
+# GPT-2 Implementation and Fine-tuning for Sentiment Classification

+This project implements GPT-2 from scratch and fine-tunes it on the SST-2 dataset for binary sentiment classification.

+## Model Implementation Details
+- Built complete GPT-2 architecture from scratch:
+  - Multi-head self-attention mechanism
+  - Position embeddings
+  - Token embeddings
+  - Layer normalization
+  - Feed-forward networks
+  - Transformer blocks
+- Model size: 124M parameters
+- Implemented in PyTorch with no use of pre-built transformer libraries

 This project fine-tunes GPT-2 on the SST-2 (Stanford Sentiment Treebank) dataset for binary sentiment classification.